Description of the Fellowship Program

 Trainees will achieve proficiency in all areas of clinical nephrology (listed below) including:

-Full-time faculty supervise fellows on consultative and inpatient nephrology as well as transplant services in a multi-hospital system.
+Full-time faculty supervise fellows on consultative and inpatient nephrology as well as transplant services in a multi-hospital system (including a VA system).
 Fellows are also supervised in the outpatient general nephrology, transplant, hemodialysis, and peritoneal dialysis clinics as well as research endeavors.

 The first year is clinical and the fellow is exposed to problems in clinical nephrology, including: